younessZMZ/customer-android/README.md

 // Example
 Kustomer.setLocale(new Locale("ur"));
 ```
+You must set locale before calling `Kustomer.init()` method.
+SDK will load only the language whose translation exists either in SDK or in project.
+If specified language's translation doesn't exist, SDK will try to load translation of mobile preferred languages before using default language.

 After setting SDK locale, SDK automatically updates the layout (LTR or RTL) and will update the text for that language as well.